 1952 - The Herman and Anita Blumenthal Residence, 3850 Sedgewood Circle, Charlotte NC.
 The family lived there for over 50 years.
 Sold in 2010 to APS Sedgewood LLC.
 Sold in 2012 to Sarah R. and John K. Pursley.

 1952 - The Irving Herman (Larry) and Irene Nachamson Madalia Residence, 2530 Forest Drive, Charlotte NC.
 He died in 1954.
 Irene was sister to Sara Nachamson Evans, above.
 According to their daughter, Norma, the house was sold around 1964 to George and Emily Baxter and Irene moved the family to Miami.
 Sold around 1978 to Stuart and Sandra (Sandy) Wollman Kornstein.
 Sold in 1995 to Mollie and Charles (Chris) Lowe.
 They hired Murray Whisnant to design a master bedroom addition, completed around 1996.
 Sold in 2003 to Luther Cochrane.
 Sold in 2004 to Emily and A. Zach Smith III.
 The Smiths destroyed the house but replaced it in 2009 with a Modernist residence designed by their daughter, Lindsay Myers Smith.

 If you have photos of the original house, please write us!

 Year unknown - The ??
-Residence, Shoreham Drive, Charlotte.
+Residence, Shoreham Drive, Charlotte NC.
 Sandy Kornstein recalls there was another Edelbaum house near her house on Forest Drive on the north side of Shoreham.
 It appears to have been torn down, needs verification.